“Is that ‘Paleo’?”

 I say USUALLY because some people thrive on being incredibly, sometimes even arbitrarily regimented – sometimes because of extreme health problems, sometimes because that’s just how their brains work.
 That’s cool, but it’s not me – and if it’s not you either, this is the post for you.

-Those who are new to this lifestyle (Welcome!) as well as the Old Hats are often perplexed by a few things – like why we all seem so obsessed with things like butter, tequila, and dark chocolate.
-(Today’s about butter.
-I’ll get to the tequila and dark chocolate eventually.)
+Those who are new to this lifestyle (welcome!) as well as the Old Hats are often perplexed by a few things – like why real foodies also seem obsessed with things like butter, tequila, and dark chocolate.
+(Today’s not so much about tequila or dark chocolate.
+I’ll write about those eventually.)

 Today I set about putting your mind at ease.
 I’m going to rub some coconut oil on your worries.
-(Then, I’m going to douse them in lime juice and soda water, add tequila, and we’re all gonna have a Paleo party.)
+Then, I’m going to douse them in lime juice and soda water, add tequila, and we’re all gonna have a Paleo party.

 Here’s the thing: we’ve been conditioned to want a set of rigid rules for improving our bodies and our lives.